craigchamberlain-it/craigchamberlain-it.github.io/_posts/websites/2019-07-24-maria-richter-trummer.markdown

 website: https://richter-trummer.github.io/
 category: Website
 ---
 Maria is an architect practicing in the Unesco Design City of Graz, Austria.
-I created a simple holding page based on her business card and also set up a cloud based email service for her domain richter-trummer.com.
+I created a simple holding page based on her business card.